Baga6312/Baga6312/README.md

 ### Hey!
 - I'm **Baga6312**, a Software developer with a strong passion for all open source things.
 - I m a linux user (obviously) and I m self taught Ethical Hacker.
 - I love pixelart too and web dev , i do Game dev from time to time.
+- You r not gonna see much here , its all old projects but soon i will be working on here

 <p>